JulianMW/python-resources/README.md

 (to add: quick)

 ## Tensorflow
-Some basic TensorFlow frameworks
+Some basic TensorFlow frameworks.

 ## Testing
-Templates for unit testing and timing
+Templates for unit testing and timing.